-Email marketing is still one of the most widely used marketing channels, and there’s no reason to assume that it won’t stay this way for years to come.
+Email marketing in 2022 is still one of the most widely used marketing channels, and there’s no reason to assume that it won’t stay this way for years to come.
 Even with the challenges mentioned above, there are still billions of people using email on a daily basis, and it’s the major method of communication for most businesses.
 Email marketing platforms will continue to grow and update in order to stay competitive and ensure email campaigns can be sent with the best chance of success.
 Furthermore, we also mentioned that even with the current challenges that email marketing is facing, there are still ways they can be overcome by carefully constructing the campaigns and avoiding mistakes which could lead to them being flagged by spam filters.
 It’d require something catastrophic for email campaigns to ever stop being a viable option for marketing- but whether their popularity remains the same, we’ll have to wait and see.

 Inflowing is a B2B marketing agency.
 We help B2B organisations do meaningful things with marketing.
 Whether that’s getting more leads, more visibility, or supporting their sales teams.

 We’re an experienced team of marketers with an incredibly strong background in B2B.
 To learn more about B2B and improving your marketing, check out our other blogs or get in touch.

 To be notified when we post another article, follow us on social media!